Miso Imo Mochi (Japanese Sweet Potato Cakes with Miso Glaze)

 Disclaimer: I haven’t personally tested the storage and reheating for this recipe.
 But don’t worry, I did the research so you don’t have to.
 These tips are based on what’s usually recommended for similar dishes.
 If you’ve tried it yourself, feel free to share how it went in the comments!

-If you enjoyed this take on sweet potatoes, you’ll love the savory side too.
+If you enjoyed this take on sweet potatoes, you’ll love the spicy and savory side too.
 Check out my Spicy Sweet Potato Gnocchi recipe :))

 Kitchen + Stereo